 12 Common Habits That Make Your Anxiety Worse

 If you’re here to read about 12 habits that make anxiety worse, keep reading!
+We’re talking about something that affects many of us: anxiety.

 But did you know that there are several things that always make anxiety worse?
 That’s right!